 Upon admission to the PHP, individuals receive a thorough assessment of their psychiatric and behavioral needs.
 Personalized treatment plans may include individual, group and family therapy, as well as medication management.
 Multi-disciplinary treatment teams meet regularly to review and modify treatment plans.

 Outpatient treatment offers support, guidance and intervention.
 These services include individual therapy, family therapy, addictions counseling, psychiatric evaluations and medication management.
 Our treatment staff includes psychiatrists, psychologists, licensed social workers and licensed professional counselors.

-Brook Lane offers two programs providing residential services: Stone Bridge and Stone Brook.
 Stone Bridge is a psychiatric respite facility for boys and girls as well as female adolescents.
-Stone Brook is a high intensity group home for adolescent females.
 Our goal is to provide a safe, caring and nurturing residential environment which supports the physical and emotional needs of children and adolescents.
 Individual, group and family therapy, as well as medication management, are integral aspects of treatment.

 Laurel Hall School

 Laurel Hall provides a learning environment for students with emotional and behavioral challenges.
 This special education program, for elementary through high school students, offers a high level of classroom structure and an array of therapeutic treatments.
 The Maryland State Department of Education licenses this program.